badlandz/badlandz-nvim-init.lua/README.md

 ## NIXOS
 Ok, not working in my nix build because I don't have python installed... the test below seemed to show, I don't have python on that box.
+Just a reminder to me that I need to document some of the prerequisites of this for each OS
 ```
 nvim -u ~/github/badlandz/nolua.vim/init.vim README.md
 pip3 install tasklib pynvim tasklib vimwiki